 Investment in United Kingdom ("U.K.") companies may subject the Fund to regulatory, political, currency, security, and economic risks specific to the U.K. The U.K.'s economy relies heavily on the export of financial services to the U.S. and other European countries.
 A prolonged slowdown in the financial services sector may have a negative impact on the U.K.'s economy.
 In the past, the U.K. has been a target of terrorism.
 Acts of terrorism in the U.K. or against U.K. interests may cause uncertainty in the U.K.'s financial markets and adversely affect the performance of the companies in which the Fund invests.
 On January 31, 2020, the U.K. officially withdrew from the EU, commonly referred to as "Brexit."
-Following a transition period, the U.K. and the EU signed a Trade and Cooperation Agreement ("U.K./EU Trade Agreement"), which came into full force on May 1, 2021, and set out the foundation of the economic and legal framework for trade between the U.K. and the EU.
+Following a transition period, the U.K. at the EU signed a Trade and Cooperation Agreement ("U.K/EU Trade Agreement"), which came into full force on May 1, 2021, and set out the foundation of the economic and legal framework for trade between the U.K. and the EU.
 As the U.K./EU Trade Agreement is a new legal framework, the implementation of the U.K./EU Trade Agreement may result in uncertainty in its application and periods of volatility in both the U.K. and wider European markets.
 The economic effects of Brexit, including certain negative impacts on the ability of the U.K. to trade seamlessly with the EU, are becoming clearer, but some political, regulatory and commercial uncertainty in relation to the longer term impacts nevertheless remains to be resolved.
-Accordingly, there remains a risk that the aftermath of Brexit, including its ongoing effect on the U.K.'s relationships with other countries, including the United States, and with the EU, may negatively impact the value of investments held by the Fund.
-Among other things, these developments have adversely affected the value and exchange rate of the Euro and British Pound Sterling of Euros, regardless of the performance of the underlying issuer.
+Accordingly, there remains a risk that the aftermath of Brexit, including its ongoing effect on the U.K.'s relationships with other countries, including the Euro and Sterling and/or the Euro and other Euro and exadersely affect the value and exchange rate of the Euro and British Pound Sterling and/or the Euro in relation to the U.S. Dollar could adversely affect the Fund's investments denominated in British Pound Sterling or Euros, regardless of the performance of the underlying issuer.